A new program for collegiate aviation students called

 The best benefit to the Delta Propel program, aside from having your choice of career paths to Delta, is the fact that Delta will be engaged with you throughout your entire journey.
 Signature events on-campus and at Delta’s World Headquarters strengthen your knowledge of the airline industry and develop your leadership skills.
 And to top it off, you will receive personal mentoring from an active Delta pilot every step of the way.

-Our Spring 2019 application window is now closed!
+Our Fall 2019 - Spring 2020 application window is now closed!
 Stay tuned to this page and social media for updates on future application windows.

 Delta recognizes the cost of quality flight training as a significant barrier to progression for aviation/flight majors.
-In order to address availability of funds for advanced certificates and ratings, Delta is pleased to announce that Propel Collegiate Path participants will be able to apply for a competitively priced fixed-rate or variable rate private student loan from Wells Fargo.
+In order to address availability of funds for advanced certificates and ratings, Delta is pleased to announce that Propel Collegiate Path participants will be able to apply for a private student loan at the lowest fixed or variable rates available from Wells Fargo.

 The Wells Fargo Collegiate® loan1 provides funding for up to $25,000 of flight school costs to eligible Propel Collegiate Path participants, without a cosigner in many cases.